White Noise for Tinnitus – When It Helps and How to Use It

 Compare Tinnitus Apps

-White, Pink & Brown Noise for Tinnitus
+White, Pink & Brown Noise

 Which noise colour suits your tinnitus type?
 A practical comparison across frequency profiles and use cases.